My name is Suzy Carter and I am registered as a data controller with the Information Commissioner’s Office (ICO).

-If you contact me via my mobile phone, your telephone number will be stored on my work mobile, which is passcode protected.
+If you contact me via my mobile phone, your telephone number will be stored in a coded contact list on my work-only mobile, which is passcode protected.

 I will hold your information for at least seven years, which is a requirement of my insurance company.
-CNHC registration requires that I retain records for eight years.
 The law regarding children’s records state that records are to be kept until the child is 25 years old or, if 17 years old at the start of therapy, until they are 26 years old.
 Records will be safely destroyed once the appropriate time has elapsed.
 It is your right to request that your information is destroyed at any time but I may not be able to comply, due to these professional constraints.

-Our work will be confidential, unless I observe or you tell me something that I am legally obliged to report - for example, information about a crime such as an act of terrorism, money laundering or drug dealing, where the balance is in favour of the public interest.
-I might have to hand over my notes, if I am ordered by a court to do so.
-If possible, I would explore the situation with you first.
-Circumstances like this do happen but are rare.
+Our work will be confidential, unless I observe or you tell me something that I am legally obliged to report for reasons of public interest - for example, information about crimes such as acts of terrorism, money laundering or drug dealing; or a public health issue, such as if I or another client were to contract Covid-19.
+In this case, I might have to share your name and contact details with the appropriate authorities or, in the former, hand over my notes if I am ordered by a court to do so.
+If possible, I would discuss the situation with you first.

-I do use some social media platforms, for example a Facebook business page and LinkedIn but would never download information about you via these platforms, for any purpose.
+I do use some social media platforms, for example a Facebook business page and Instagram but would never download information about you via these platforms, for any purpose.